jappy/unity-nrepl/README.md

 Remaining issues:
  * nrepl editor disconnects when project changes or new files are add or removed.
 This only of course pertains to the development of editors.
+ * sometimes Emacs crashes when typing...
+I think it is the autocomplete/suggest code.

 Todo:
 * fix nREPL Editor disable issues.